jjafuller/beercitycode-2017/README.md

 * Keynote (Brilliance Publishing Keynote Hall)
 * Bundling for Modern Web Apps
 * Level up from Hardware Noob to Hardware Node
-* How to win Mario Brothers (and write badass code)
 * Don't Fear Failure
 * Supercharge Xamarin.Forms with custom renderers and animations
 * Intro to TypeScript